On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces without tigers

 \textbf{Case 3:} Suppose there are exactly two singular points $p$ and $q$ on $E_1$.
 If $p$ and $q$ lie on the same fiber, they must be the only points of $E_1$ on the fiber since $d=3$ and the fiber is multiple.
 In particular, exactly one of them is a ramification point for $\pi_1 |_{E_1}$.
 Since both $p$ and $q$ are Du Val or almost Du Val, their fiber contributes by at most four to the Picard number of the minimal resolution by Lemma \ref{net_fiber_classification}.
 There are then at least two more singular fibers, each of multiplicity three, contradicting Riemann-Hurwitz.
 Hence $p$ and $q$ lie on distinct fibers $F$ and $G$ respectively.

 \textbf{Case 3a:} We further suppose there is another multiple fiber, which we call $H$, necessarily of multiplicity three.
 Then $F$ and $G$ have multiplicity two by Riemann-Hurwitz.
 Again by Lemma \ref{high_picard} and Lemma \ref{net_fiber_classification}, at least one of the singularities on $E_1$, say $p$, is an $A_3$ point.
-Notice $F$ meets transversally the middle component of $p$ and that $K_{T_1}+E_1$ is dlt.
+Notice that $F$ meets transversally the middle component of $p$ and that $K_{T_1}+E_1$ is dlt.
 This implies that $F\cdot E_1 = 1$.
-Therefore $F$ must intersect $E_1$ on another point, which is necessarily a smooth point of $T_1$ and which is ramification point of order two for $\pi_1 |_{E_1}$.
+Therefore $F$ must intersect $E_1$ on another point, which is necessarily a smooth point of $T_1$ and which is a ramification point of order two for $\pi_1 |_{E_1}$.
 Note that $x_0$ can't have type $(2,2,2,k,2,2,2)$ with $k\geqslant 3$ because $e(S_0)<2/3$, hence $G$ contains two $A_1$ singularities. $H$ passes through a $(3,2,2,2)$ point by considerations on the Picard number.
 Notice that $G$ is disjoint from $E_1$ on the minimal resolution above the singular point, since otherwise the $A_1$ point would be a ramification point of order three, contradicting Riemann-Hurwitz.
 It follows that $G$ also meets $E_1$ on a point different from $q$, which is necessarily a smooth point of ramification of order two.
 Finally $E_1$ is a $(-3)$ curve because $e_0<2/3$.
 Contracting all the $(-1)$ curves from the minimal resolution of $T_1$ we perform nine blowdowns on $E_1$.
-This means that we reach a Hirzebruch surface, the image of $E_1$ has self intersection six and is a triple section.
-But there are no such surfaces, hence this case is impossible too.
+This means that we reach a Hirzebruch surface $\mathbb{F}_n$, the image of $E_1$ has self intersection six and is a triple section.
+Write $E_1\equiv aC+ bf$ in $\mathbb{F}_n$, where $C$ is the negative section and $f$ a general fiber.
+Then $a=3$ and $b=(3n+2)/2$.
+By \cite[Chapter V, Proposition 2.20]{hartshorneag}, we must have $b>3n$, which gives $n=0$.
+Therefore $\mathbb{F}_n$ is $\mathbb{P}^1 \times \mathbb{P}^1$.
+By working backwards, we find the surface described in the statement.

 \textbf{Case 3b:} Now assume there are only two singular fibers.
 One of them contributes by at least five to the Picard number of the minimal resolution by Lemma \ref{high_picard}.
 But this kind of fiber was ruled out in Case 2a.